OliverWales/OliverWales/README.md

 # Hi there 👋

-I'm Oli, computer scientist and software engineer.
+I'm Oli, I build software.

 🎓 BA (Hons) Computer Science at the University of Cambridge (2018-2021)\
 💼 Full-Stack Engineer at [Opvia](https://www.opvia.io/) (2021 - present)\